 The Wisconsin Republican says the American intelligence community and the House Intelligence Committee agree that Russia interfered in the election.
 He adds: "The president must appreciate that Russia is not our ally."
 Ryan says Russia "remains hostile to our most basic values and ideals."

 Sen. John McCain called it "one of the most disgraceful performances by an American president in memory."

-Sen. Bob Corker of Tennessee, chairman of the Senate Foreign Relations Committee, says Trump's performance at a summit with Putin was not "a good moment for our country.
+Sen. Bob Corker of Tennessee, chairman of the Senate Foreign Relations Committee, says Trump's performance at the summit with Putin was not "a good moment for our country.
 This was a very good day for President Putin."

-Former CIA Director John O. Brennan tweeted that Trump's behavior exceeds the threshold of high crimes and misdemeanors.
+Former CIA Director John Brennan tweeted that Trump's behavior exceeds the threshold of high crimes and misdemeanors.
 Brennan says, "It was nothing short of treasonous."

 Donald Trump’s press conference performance in Helsinki rises to & exceeds the threshold of “high crimes & misdemeanors.”
 It was nothing short of treasonous.
 Not only were Trump’s comments imbecilic, he is wholly in the pocket of Putin.
 Republican Patriots: Where are you???— John O. Brennan (@JohnBrennan) July 16, 2018

-Perhaps as a repsonse to his critics, Trump later in the day tweeted that he has great confidence in his intelligence people, but "to build a brighter future we cannot exclusively focus on the past."
+Perhaps as a response to his critics, Trump later in the day tweeted that he has great confidence in his intelligence people, but "to build a brighter future we cannot exclusively focus on the past."
 He also shared a photo of him and Putin with the quote, "I would rather take a political risk in pursuit of peace, than to risk peace in pursuit of politics."